Cyanea heluensis: Description

 This is a much branched, sprawling or ascendant shrub with stems to about 3 m long.
 The leaves are dark green above and paler beneath, clustered towards the ends of the branches and measure up to 29 cm long and 6 cm wide.
 They are attached to the branches by a petiole about 4 cm long, the midrib of the leaf is purple underneath and the leaf margins are shallowly lobed.
 The plant produces white sap.

 Inflorescences occur in the of the lower leaves.
 They are finely hairy on most parts and have between 5 and 10 flowers.
 The is green and about 5 mm long, the is white and slightly curved, about 50 mm long and 5 mm wide with lobes about 15 mm long.
 The fruit is an orange berry up to 10 mm diameter containing a number of small brown seeds that are less than 1 mm long.

 Taxonomy

 The plant was first encountered in 2010 by botanist Hank Oppenheimer in remote highlands of West Maui Mountains.
 It was immediately recognised as being a new species of Cyanea, a genus of 81 species as of August 2025, all of which are endemic to the Hawaiian islands.
 Oppenheimer collected samples of the plant in a later visit to the site, from which he produced his description, published in 2020.

-Etymolgy
+Etymology

 The specific epithet heluensis refers to the location of the original find on the slopes of Helu peak, combined with the Latin suffix -ensis, 'from'.